 Skip to content

-In this guide, we try to offer a comprehensive overview of modern Time Trial and Triathlon bikes.
-Technical features, similarities, and differences of these authentic concentrates of technology and aerodynamics, were born to compete against the clock.
+This guide provides a comprehensive overview of modern Time Trial (TT) and Triathlon bicycles, covering their technical features, similarities, and differences.
+These machines, built with cutting-edge technology and aerodynamics, are born to race against the clock.

 UCI vs IRONMAN

-The first important consideration must be made to better understand the main features of these two bikes.
-If TT bikes are to be used, they must meet the strict guidelines of the Union Cycliste Internationale (UCI), cycling’s world governing body.
-Which sets everything from the width of the tubes to the length of the handlebars to the position of the saddle.
-In Triathlon races, athletes do not have to comply with the UCI regulations; Therefore, while aerodynamics remains key in the construction of a “Tri bike,” brands can sport a variety of design solutions, including creative ones.
+The first major consideration is understanding the distinct features of these two bikes.
+TT bikes must adhere to the strict guidelines set by the Union Cycliste Internationale (UCI), cycling's world governing body.
+These regulations cover everything from tube width to handlebar length to saddle position.
+In triathlon races, athletes are not required to adhere to UCI regulations but must follow the rules set by their Federation or the circuit in which they compete.
+Therefore, while aerodynamics remain crucial in building a triathlon bike, brands can showcase a variety of design solutions, including creative ones that the triathlete cannot alter for race purposes.

-The Trek Speed Concept SLR riding in the Ironman World Championship in St. George.
-Credit: racing.trek.com
+Taylor Knibb riding the Trek Speed Concept SLR at the IRONMAN 70.3 World Championship in St. George

-The Cervelo P5 of Wout Van Aert of Team Jumbo Visma, in TT setup.
-Credit: teamjumbovisma.com.
+The Cervelo P5 of Wout Van Aert of Team Jumbo Visma, in TT setup

 Time Trial bike (also called a TT) is an aerodynamic bicycle made to race against the clock, often on a straight and flat course.
 Time trial bikes put aerodynamics first.
 In practice, these bicycles use all the science possible to go as fast as possible: every gram is taken into account, and every angle on every surface is thought about in terms of aerodynamics.
 Time trial races can vary in length, but at the highest levels, they rarely exceed one hour.

 If we consider just the performance aspect, TT bikes offer indisputable advantages, both in terms of aerodynamics and stiffness.
-It is no coincidence that all professional athletes, and almost all advanced ones, race on a Time-Trial bicycle.
+It is no coincidence that almost all professional athletes race on a Time Trial bicycle.

 What is a Triathlon Bicycle?

-Triathlon bicycles are developed specifically for triathlon races, where the bike course is between 20 and 180 Kilometers.
-As anticipated, compared to Time Trial bikes, there is no regulation for Triathlon bikes.
-These can be designed in any way to make the athlete faster and provide a little more comfort.
-This leads to sometimes radical frame shapes and geometries.
-For example, Tri bikes often have a steeper seat tube angle, which pushes the hips forward during the race and allows the hamstrings to be preserved for the walking portion of the ride.
-With the seat tube closer to vertical, the rider’s hips are exactly above the crankset, going to engage the quads more and the knees less in the power stage.
+Triathlon bikes are specifically designed for triathlon events, where bike courses range between 40 and 180 kilometers.
+Unlike Time Trial bikes, TRI bikes have no standard UCI regulations to follow.
+Tri bikes are often engineered for both speed and added comfort, leading to radical frame shapes and unique geometries.
+For instance, they typically feature a steeper seat tube angle, positioning the rider's hips forward to preserve the hamstrings for the run portion of a triathlon.
+With the seat tube closer to vertical, the rider’s hips sit directly above the crankset, engaging the quads more and reducing strain on the knees during the power phase.

-Considering the growing popularity of long-distance triathlons, such as the Ironman, many Triathlon bikes also take into account the storage of food, drinks, tools and spare parts.
-While road cyclists tend to carry items in jersey pockets or handlebar bags, triathletes can carry their items in aerodynamically integrated storage compartments.
+Considering the growing popularity of long-distance triathlons like IRONMAN, many triathlon bikes now include geometries designed with dedicated spaces for food, beverages, tools, and spare parts.
+While road cyclists typically carry items in jersey pockets, an extra water bottle, or even a handlebar bag (in rare cases), triathletes can store their essentials in aerodynamically integrated compartments.

-In addition, there are important technical considerations as well.
-On a longer distance, a Time Trial bike may be uncomfortable.
-Both types of bikes have specific design features for aerodynamic efficiency, but the triathlon bike is designed to ensure ride comfort during hours of pedaling.
-In addition, its construction helps preserve leg muscles for the walking portion of the ride.
-Both types of bikes have handlebars with aerodynamic extensions to allow the cyclist to extend his or her arms and assume a position that reduces wind resistance.
-But the aero handlebar position on a triathlon bike is not as aggressive; the back and upper body are less stressed than the TT position.
+However, there are other technical aspects to consider.
+A time trial bike may become uncomfortable over long distances.
+Although both bikes are built for aerodynamic efficiency, the triathlon bike is specifically designed to provide comfort over hours of pedaling, especially for amateurs.
+The geometry also helps preserve leg muscles for the running course.
+Both types of bikes feature aerodynamic handlebar extensions, allowing the cyclist to extend their arms and adopt a position that minimizes wind resistance.
+However, the aero position on a TRI bike is less aggressive, placing less strain on the back and upper body than the position on a TT bike.

 1. Aerobars and Extensions

-The technological and aerodynamic integrated handlebar with extensions of the new Felt IA-2.
-Credit: Felt
+The technological and aerodynamic integrated handlebar with extensions of the new Felt IA-2

-The Aero Bar, the distinctive handlebar for Time Trial and Triathlon, consists of a base, called the base bar, and the extensions.
+The Aero Bar, the distinctive handlebar for Time Trial and Triathlon, consists of a base—known as the base bar—and the extensions.

-Brake levers are mounted on the base bar, while the extensions are the shifting control point.
-Base bars are also used for climbs, especially steep climbs.
-To get the perfect fit, you can adjust the stem length and angle, headset spacers, armrest height, and extension angle.
+Brake levers are mounted on the base bar, while the extensions are used for shifting control.
+The base bar also serves for climbs, especially steep ones.
+To achieve the perfect fit, you can adjust the stem length and angle, headset spacers, armrest height, and extension angle.

-The extensions protrude forward and, together with the armrests, allowing the rider to adopt and maintain a more aerodynamic body position than would otherwise be possible.
+The extensions protrude forward, and together with the armrests, allow the rider to adopt and maintain a more aerodynamic body position than would otherwise be possible.

-There are specific regulations dedicated to limiting the reach of extensions and armrests in UCI races.
-Outside of UCI-regulated events, however, this is not a problem.
+Specific regulations limit the reach of extensions and armrests in UCI races.
+However, outside of UCI-regulated events, this is not an issue.

 2. The Frame: Shapes and Geometries

-The futuristic Triathlon frame of the Cervelo PX 2022.
+The futuristic Triathlon frameset of the Cervelo PX 2022

-Aerodynamics is basically everything when it comes to TT bikes, and weight is only of secondary importance.
+Aerodynamics is essentially everything when it comes to TT bikes, while weight is of only secondary importance.
 For this reason, tube shapes are optimized to be as smooth as possible.
-These also offer benefits in terms of stiffness, weight, and screening of the water bottles from airflow.
-The geometry of time trial and Tri bikes also differs from that of road bikes.
-The most obvious difference is that time trial bikes generally have steeper effective seat tube angles (about 75-78 degrees) than road bikes.
+These shapes also offer benefits in terms of stiffness, weight, and shielding water bottles from airflow.
+The geometry of time trial and triathlon bicycles also differs from that of road bikes.
+The most obvious difference is that time trial bikes generally have steeper effective seat tube angles (approximately 75-78 degrees) compared to road bikes.

-UCI rules establish many of the measurements of a TT bike; but beyond the regulations, both TT and Triathlon bicycles tend to have a shorter wheelbase to put the rider closer to the front of the bike, short head tubes, and a reduced stack height.
-Both also tend to use shorter cranks.
-Shorter cranks result in increased power and better aerodynamic.
+UCI rules establish many of the measurements for a TT bike.
+Beyond these regulations, however, both Time Trial and triathlon bikes tend to have a shorter wheelbase to position the rider closer to the front, short head tubes, and a reduced stack height.
+Both also typically use shorter cranks, which result in increased power and improved aerodynamics.

 3. Wheels: High Profile and Disc

-Team EF Pro Cycling tests Vision Disc and high-profile wheels, on the Cannondale SuperSlice Evo, in a special Rapha x Palace Tour de France 2022 color scheme.
+The EF Pro Cycling Team testing the Vision high-profile and Disc wheels on the Cannondale SuperSlice Evo, featuring a special Rapha x Palace color combination for the 2022 Tour de France

-As with the frame, aerodynamics is critical for TT and Triathlon wheels.
-In time trials we see the use of solid rear disc wheels and front wheels with very high rim depths.
-In time trials we see the use of low spoke count wheels (such as three-spoke wheels), front disc wheels are generally only allowed for track use.
+As with the frame, aerodynamics is critical for TT and triathlon wheels.
+In time trials, solid rear disc wheels and front wheels with very high rim depths are commonly used, as well as low spoke count wheels, such as three-spoke models.
+However, front disc wheels are generally allowed only for track use.
+But the track bikes are another story—you can read about it here.

-A balance must be struck between the use of the more high-profile, aerodynamic wheels and the negative effects such wheels can have on the bike’s handling on windy days.
-In general, the higher the rim has a high profile, the more aerodynamic the wheels are and the better they cleave the wind.
-Unless, of course, there is a side wind.
-In that case, the higher rims can act like sails and push the wheel, making handling the bike quite challenging.
-For this reason, many professionals have a variety of wheels to choose from, depending on the race they are competing in.
+A balance must be struck between using high-profile, aerodynamic wheels and managing the negative effects they can have on handling in windy conditions.
+In general, the higher the rim profile, the more aerodynamic the wheels are, helping them cleave through the wind—unless there is a side wind.
+In that case, the high rims can act like sails, making the bike harder to control.
+For this reason, many professionals keep a variety of wheels to choose from depending on the race and weather conditions.

-Sam Long is in the typical aerodynamic position on the new Trek Speed Concept Disc.
-Credit: racing.trekbikes.com
+Sam Long is in the typical aerodynamic position on the Trek Speed Concept Disc

-While the aerodynamic position (arms spaced out thanks to aero handlebars) is most important, the position of the brake levers should not be overlooked.
-In general, when fitting a TT or Tri bike, one must consider all contact points: pedals, saddle, forearms, extensions, (when in the aero position), and the position of the hands on the base bar.
+While the aerodynamic position (achieved by aero handlebars spacing the arms) is most important, the position of the brake levers should not be overlooked.
+In general, when fitting a TT or triathlon bicycles, all contact points must be considered: pedals, saddle, forearms, extensions (in the aero position), and hand placement on the base bar.

-On Time Trial bicycles, aerodynamics reigns over comfort.
-In a time trial, a cyclist wants to go as fast as possible from point a to point b, even if that means contorting the body a bit.
-For this reason, the position is as backward as possible, with low handlebars and a greater distance from the saddle to the handlebars.
-In Triathlon, where races can be very long, comfort is the most important factor.
-Cyclists’ positions will be less gathered and a little more relaxed.
+On time trial bikes, aerodynamics takes precedence over comfort.
+In a time trial, a cyclist aims to go as fast as possible from point A to point B, even if it requires a slightly contorted position.
+For this reason, the setup places the rider further back, with low handlebars and a greater distance from the saddle to the handlebars.
+In triathlons, where races can be very long, comfort becomes the priority.
+Cyclists adopt a less compact, more relaxed position.

 5. Riding Position

-The riding position in TT and Triathlon is very similar.
-In both cases, the cyclist wants to reduce the surface area exposed to the wind.
-Imagine a wind tunnel: the cyclist wants as little resistance as possible while maintaining maximum watts.
-In the TT, this position is more extreme than on a triathlon bike, especially if the triathlon is quite long.
-In both cases, the cyclist wants to stay low in front.
-A short head tube allows the chest to drop.
-Some even recommend using a TT bike with a smaller frame to achieve lower elbow and thus shoulder height.
+The riding position in TT and triathlon is very similar.
+In both cases, the cyclist aims to reduce the surface area exposed to the wind.
+Imagine a wind tunnel: the goal is to minimize resistance while maximizing power output.
+In time trials, this position is more extreme than on a triathlon bike, particularly for longer triathlons.
+In both disciplines, cyclists strive to stay low in front.
+A short head tube helps the chest drop, creating a more aerodynamic posture.
+Some even recommend using a smaller TT frame to achieve lower elbow and shoulder height.

 6. Brakes

-Until recently, bicycle manufacturers struggled to find aerodynamic solutions to hide rim brakes inside the fork or under the bottom bracket.
-This resulted in compromised braking performance or complicated maintenance (or both), but was considered acceptable for aerodynamic gain.
+Until recently, bicycle manufacturers struggled to find aerodynamic ways to hide rim brakes within the fork or under the bottom bracket.
+This often led to compromised braking performance or complicated maintenance (or both), which was accepted for the sake of aerodynamics.

-Today, many triathlon bikes are switching from traditional brakes to disc brakes for greater control in variable conditions.
-Also, because the wiring can be hidden, disc brakes can make the entire bicycle more aerodynamic.
+Today, many triathlon bikes are transitioning from traditional rim brakes to disc brakes for improved control in variable conditions.
+With hidden wiring, disc brakes can also enhance the bike's aerodynamics.

-It is therefore too simplistic to say that traditional brakes are always more aerodynamic than disc brakes-it depends on how the components combine in the overall system.
-There is also no question that better braking performance can, on technical races, help you pedal faster.
-This is because it allows you to brake later and more safely, which, all things being equal, helps improve average speed.
+It's therefore too simplistic to say that traditional brakes are always more aerodynamic than disc brakes; it depends on how the components integrate within the overall system.
+Better braking performance, especially in technical races, can help you pedal faster.
+Being able to brake later and more safely ultimately improves average speed.

 7. Hydration and Storage

-The new Argon18 E-119 Tri Plus, with disc brakes and integrated hydration and object storage solutions.
-Credit: Argon.com
+The new Argon18 E-119 Tri Plus, with integrated hydration and object storage solutions

-For TT races, athletes can often get by with one or two streamlined water bottles.
-But in longer triathlon races, it is critical to have a hydration and nutrition reserve (and even some gear) on board.
-The bike section is the best opportunity for athletes to focus on fluid and calorie consumption.
+For TT races, athletes can often manage with one or two streamlined water bottles.
+However, in longer triathlon races, having a reserve of hydration, nutrition, and even some gear on board is essential.
+The bike section offers the best opportunity for athletes to focus on fluid and calorie intake.

-So here on Aero bikes, we find solutions to store water, food, and gear that are easy for the athlete to access and do not compromise aerodynamics.
+On aero bikes, solutions are designed to store water, food, and gear in ways that are easily accessible to the athlete and do not compromise aerodynamics.

 8. Drivetrain

-Time trials often take place on flat or undulating courses, so riders looking for every advantage can optimize their gearing.
+Time trials often take place on flat or undulating courses, allowing riders to optimize their gearing for maximum advantage.

-This typically means large chainrings (up to 60 teeth) and widely spaced cassettes.
-The first allows for chainline optimization, while the second helps riders modulate cadence more precisely, which can be important when pedaling to the limit.
+This typically involves using large chainrings (up to 60 teeth) and widely spaced cassettes.
+The former optimizes the chainline, while the latter helps riders modulate cadence more precisely—critical when pedaling to the limit.

 9. The Saddle

-Given the aggressive nature of the Time Trial riding position, saddle choice is critical to maintaining comfort and preventing injury.
+Given the aggressive nature of the Time Trial riding position, choosing the right saddle is essential for comfort and injury prevention.

-Therefore, it is a good idea to consider a saddle specifically designed to reduce pressure on soft tissues when riding in the aerodynamic position, because it allows you to move your hips forward and produce more power in the time trial position.
+For this reason, it's beneficial to consider a saddle specifically designed to reduce pressure on soft tissues in the aerodynamic position, as it allows you to shift your hips forward and generate more power.

-A saddle with a relatively long carriage will also allow for greater adjustability of position, which can be useful if the bicycle Seatpost is limited to a fixed position (this is in older Time Trial bikes).
+A saddle with a relatively long carriage also provides greater positional adjustability, which can be useful if the bicycle's seatpost is limited to a fixed position, as is the case with some older Time Trial bikes.

 10. Tires

-Tire aerodynamics is also an important factor if the fastest configuration is to be achieved.
-For time trials, tire width must be optimized to maximize performance.
+Tire aerodynamics is also a crucial factor in achieving the fastest setup.
+For time trials, optimizing tire width is essential to maximize performance.

-So it is just a matter of choosing a tire that is slightly tighter than the outer width of the rim.
-For example, if your rim has an outer width of 28 mm, a 25 mm tire will probably be the best choice aerodynamically.
+In general, this means choosing a tire slightly narrower than the rim's outer width.
+For example, if your rim has an outer width of 28 mm, a 25 mm tire is likely the best aerodynamic choice.

 Conclusions: what bicycle is suitable for Triathlons?

-Time trial and Triathlon bicycles can both be used for Triathlon races.
-Especially for shorter races.
-Some people like the look of the TT bike, simple and streamlined.
-But if the section on the bike is long, especially if it is a 70.3 or a full Ironman, a triathlon bike will be much more comfortable.
-It will also allow more room for hydration and nutrition.
-While TT bikes keep the cyclist in the most aerodynamic position ever, triathlon bikes are the best way to stay aerodynamic while preserving leg muscles for running.
+Time trial and triathlon bicycles can both be used for triathlon races.
+However, if the bike course is long, particularly in a 70.3 or full IRONMAN, a triathlon bike will provide much more comfort and additional space for hydration and nutrition.
+Furthermore, while TT bikes keep the cyclist in an extremely aerodynamic position, triathlon bikes offer the best balance between aerodynamics and muscle preservation for the run.

-The choice is yours, the important thing is to beat the clock!
+The choice is yours—just remember, the goal is to beat the clock!

 Cart 0